akashpd390/Foody-Guy/README.md

 - View recipe details, including ingredients and instructions.
 - Save favorite recipes to local storage using Hive.
 - Fetch recipes from Spoonacular API.
+- - On the Recipe Details Page, there is a button that redirects users to YouTube search results for that recipe, allowing them to find relevant cooking videos.

 ## Screenshots